DaevMithran/W3C2PDF/README.md

 - REVOKED: Credential has been revoked
 - ERROR: Verification process couldn't complete

-### 4.6 Selective Disclosure Handling

-When converting a VP with selective disclosure to PDF:

-1. Only the disclosed attributes shall appear in the human-readable representation
-2. The selective disclosure proofs shall be preserved in the embedded VP
-3. The PDF shall indicate that it represents a partial disclosure of the credential
-4. When extracting a VP from a PDF, the selective disclosure properties shall remain intact
-5. For ZKP-based selective disclosure (e.g., BBS+ signatures):
-   - The derived proof shall be preserved
-   - The conversion process shall not compromise zero-knowledge properties

 ## 5. Implementation Guidelines

 ### 5.1 Context Extension for Display